bailey27/syncplaylists/README.md

 ------
 This is a Windows program I wrote to sync my iTunes playlists to a USB drive.

 You can download the executable from the releases page.
 The executable is signed by the developer, Bailey Brown.

 There are no external dependencies.
+However, you must have iTunes installed for syncplaylists to work, though.
+If you run syncplaylists, iTunes will automatically be launched if it isn't running already.

 You can build it yourself if you want using the Community Edition of Microsoft Visual Studio.